DovetailSoftware/sdk-docs/docfx_project/sdk/FChoice.Common~FChoice.Common.Data.DbProviderFactory~CONFIGURATION_SECTION_NAME.md

 #### Remarks

 The value of this constant is "dataAccess".
-For more information on using the configuration section and configuring custom data providers, please see the guide to [Configuring Custom Data Providers](../articles/configuring-database-providers.md).

 [!include[Requirements](../partials/requirements.md)]